rupa/j2/README.markdown

 `j` keeps track of where you’ve been and how much time you spend there, and provides a convenient way to jump to the directories you actually use.

-This is a complete rethink of [j](http://github.com/rupa/j/).
+This is a complete rethink of [original j](http://github.com/rupa/j/).
 See CHANGES for differences.

 # INSTALLATION